fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 This file will initialize the database with a user and a few todos.
 Next, we need to get it inside the container at startup.

-We could create a new image FROM mongo and COPY the file inside, or we can use a <i>bind mount</i> to mount the file <i>mongo-init.js</i> to the container.
+We could create a new image FROM mongo and COPY the file inside, or we can use a [bind mount](https://docs.docker.com/storage/bind-mounts/) to mount the file <i>mongo-init.js</i> to the container.
 Let's do the latter.

-Bind mount is the act of binding a file on the host machine to a file in the container.
-We could add a _-v_ flag with _container run_.
+Bind mount is the act of binding a file (or directory) on the host machine to a file (or directory) in the container.
+A bind mount is done by adding a _-v_ flag with _container run_.
 The syntax is _-v FILE-IN-HOST:FILE-IN-CONTAINER_.
 Since we already learned about Docker Compose let's skip that.
 The bind mount is declared under key <i>volumes</i> in docker-compose-yml.
 Otherwise the format is the same, first host and then container:

 ```yml
   mongo: